CSE512-16S/a3-janetmatsen-mdmurbach/README.md

   - What aspects took the most time?
   -
 Having no prior experience with JavaScript or D3 led us to scope simple and add components as time and skill allowed.
-We began by implementing a static scatter plot.
+We began by implementing a simple static scatter plot.
 Next, drop-down menus allowed the user to change which data were mapped to the X and Y axes.
 Subsequently D3.nest was used to break apart the data by year, and a third drop-down menu was added to plot data by year.